 Isolation and identification of bacterial endophytes from sugarcane using 16S V3 rDNA analysis

 Recently, the genomes of 6 plant associated bacteria were sequenced and annotated in collaboration with Dr. Han Ming Gan (Monash University, Malaysia).

 Enterobacter sp.
 DC4 Genome-Endophyte from Dioscorea cayenensis

 Methylobacterium sp.
 GXF4 Genome-Endophyte from Grape xylem fluids

 Novosphingobium sp.
 Rr 2-17 Genome-Epiphyte from Grape grown gall tumor

-I am always interested in having enthusiastic students in my laboratory.
+I am always interested in having enthusiastic and passionate students in my laboratory if there are openings.
 Students in my laboratory will be exposed to a variety of techniques from many disciplines including; biochemistry, molecular biology, enzymology, microbiology, plant biology/pathology, evolutionary biology, structural biology among others.